-Louiza Tarassova is a highly experienced family law attorney that has serviced families in Orlando and around the country that needed legal assistance with Marital Agreements, Children and Prior Orders.
-Louiza is a reliable Orlando Divorce attorney that can handle your case.
-Louiza will provide personal care and attention to every aspect of your case until it is resolved.
+The Law Office of Louiza Tarassova P.A. is a highly experienced firm representing clients in family law matters.
+We have serviced families in Orlando and around the country that needed legal assistance with Marital Agreements, Children and Prior Orders.
+Our Orlando Divorce attorney provides reliable and aggressive representation to achieve our clients’ goals.
+We always provide personal care and attention to every aspect of your case until it is resolved.

-For those looking for a family law attorney in Orlando, look no further as Louiza Tarassova can assist.
-Call her 407-622-1885 or Fill out the Contact Form.
+If you are looking for a family law attorney in Orlando, call us today 407-622-1885 or Fill out the Contact Form.

 Orlando Marital and Divorce Lawyer